 Marxism is a living tradition.
 To be true to itself Marxism has to undergo continual revision.
 As a set of ideas, it must reflect the material context within which it is produced; as the material context changes so too must Marxism.
 As a set of practices that engages the world, similarly, Marxism must change with the world it seeks to transform.
 Therefore, although founded on the writings of Marx and Engels, Marxism necessarily reconstructs itself for different times and places.
 German Marxism, Russian Marxism, Western Marxism, and Third World Marxism all reflect specific historical challenges to the writings of Marx and Engels.
-Each branch of Marxism develops as a critique of Marx and Engels' works yet remains consistent with their defining assumptions.2 Each branch tangles with other branches, advanced in specific historical contexts.3 In this paper I explore the making of one of the most enduring and uniquely global branches, Black Marxism, by juxtaposing the work of W.E.B.
-Du Bois and Frantz Fanon.
+Each branch of Marxism develops as a critique of the works of Marx and Engels yet remains consistent with their defining assumptions.
+Each branch tangles with other branches, advanced in specific historical contexts.
+In this essay I explore the making of one of the most enduring and uniquely global branches, Black Marxism, by juxtaposing the work of W. E. B. Du Bois and Frantz Fanon.

-Though sociologists have tended to ignore or sideline Du Bois' Marxism or to dismiss it as hagiography, there is little dispute that Du Bois was a follower of Marx for the last 30 years of his life and for the previous 25 years he was an avowed socialist.
+Though sociologists have tended to ignore or sideline Du Bois's Marxism or to dismiss it as hagiography, there is little dispute that Du Bois was a follower of Marx for the last thirty years of his life and for the previous twenty-five years was an avowed socialist.
 The question is: what sort of Marxist was he?
-Manning Marable (2005) regards him as a Western Marxist, given his literary and artistic interests that put him at a distance from the working class, while Tommie Shelby (forthcoming) considers him an analytical Marxist, underlining his independent thinking.
-But neither of these perspectives does justice to Du Bois' analysis of race, the origin of his Marxist commitments.
-Building on the work Cedric Robinson (2000[1983]), Reiland Rabaka (2009), and others, I argue that Du Bois was a pioneer of Black Marxism - a branch of Marxism defined by the standpoint of racially subjugated people across the globe, what Du Bois called the "darker races".
-Unlike Robinson (2000[1983]), however, I don't believe Du Bois ever abandoned Marxism.
+Manning Marable (2005) regards him as a Western Marxist, given his literary and artistic interests that put him at a distance from the working class, while Tommie Shelby (2021) considers him an analytical Marxist, underlining his independent thinking.
+But neither of these perspectives does justice to Du Bois's analysis of race, the origin of his Marxist commitments.
+Building on the work of Cedric Robinson (2000 [1983]), Reiland Rabaka (2009), and others, I argue that Du Bois was a pioneer of Black Marxism-a branch of Marxism defined by the standpoint of racially subjugated people across the globe, what Du Bois called the "darker races."
+Unlike Robinson (2000 [1983]), however, I don't believe Du Bois ever abandoned Marxism.

-Black Marxism is populated by such redoubtable figures as C.L.R.
-James, Oliver Cromwell Cox, Frantz Fanon, Walter Rodney and Stuart Hall as well as W.E.B.
-Du Bois.
+Black Marxism is populated by such redoubtable figures as C. L. R. James, Oliver Cromwell Cox, Frantz Fanon, Walter Rodney, and Stuart Hall, as well as W. E. B. Du Bois.
 They all considered themselves part of the Marxist tradition, albeit recognizing that Marxism had to be reconstructed if it was to attend to the perspective of the racially subjugated.
-Thus, Du Bois (1995[1933]: 543) declared that the "Marxian philosophy... must be modified in the United States of America and especially so far as the Negro group is concerned" and Fanon (1963[1961]: 40) wrote "Marxist analysis should always be slightly stretched every time we
+Thus, Du Bois (1995 [1933]: 543) declared that the "Marxian philosophy ... must be modified in the United States of America and especially so far as the Negro group is concerned," and Fanon (1963 [1961]: 40) wrote that "Marxist analysis should always be slightly stretched every time we have to deal with the colonial problem."
+"Modified" and "stretched" connote "reconstructed" to meet specific historical challenges, which is precisely how Marxism has always developed.